bnilesh/mslearn-ai-agents/Instructions/07-build-agent-in-vs-code.md

 Now you'll connect to your Azure resources and create a new AI Foundry project.

-1. In the VS Code sidebar, select the **Foundry** extension icon.
+1. In the VS Code sidebar, select the **Microsoft Foundry** extension icon.

-1. In the Azure Resources view, select **Sign in to Azure...** and follow the authentication prompts.
+1. In the Resources view, select **Sign in to Azure...** and follow the authentication prompts.

-1. After signing in, select your Azure subscription from the dropdown.
+   > **Note**: You won't see this option if you're already signed in.

 1. Create a new Foundry project by selecting the **+** (plus) icon next to **Resources** in the Foundry Extension view.

+1. Select your Azure subscription from the dropdown.

 1. Choose whether to create a new resource group or use an existing one: